bquinn17/SWEN440-Project2/README.md

 successfully build the program.
 It is expected that every build will also execute the test lifecycle ensuring that unit tests all still pass.

-After that you must install MySQL 8.0 and set it up in order to connect to it successfully, make sure to name the database schema `ordersys`.
-Once MySQL is successfully set up, go into the file `hibernate.cfg.xml` and replace the part of the code that says `your password here` with your MySQL password.

 ### Testing
 Unit tests are included to test the functionality of our Data Layer, Controller and Repository.